 In addition to surplus space which significantly decreased over the past ten years, the Board has facility condition and financial concerns that must continue to be addressed, although tremendous gains have been made over the past five years.
 Each Board facility has associated renewal needs and a Facility Condition Index (FCI).
 The FCI examines the cost of renewal needs against the cost of replacing the facility.
-A few years ago, the Ministry completed a five-year school assessment cycle that provides detailed information on the condition of Ontario's publicly funded schools.
-This is a shift from the previous practice which looked at a ten-year cycle.
+Some years ago, the Ministry completed a five-year school assessment cycle that provided detailed information on the condition of Ontario's publicly funded schools.
+That was a shift from the previous practice which looked at a ten-year cycle.
+The assessment cycle started back to the initial schools.
 School Facility Condition Assessment data from 2011-2022 is available and examines approximately 4,500 schools.
 The assessments were completed by independent third-party facility assessors comprised of two engineers; one with expertise in building design and construction and the other with expertise in building systems.
-The result was the Board has approximately \$460 million in expected 5-year renewal needs.
-Although the Ministry was generous in providing over an additional \$190 million from July 2016 until present, the GECDSB continues to have significant renewal needs that will be prioritized.
+The result was the Board has approximately \$448,003,571 in expected 5-year renewal needs.
+Although the Ministry was generous in providing over an additional \$244,542,217 from July 2016 until present, the GECDSB continues to have significant renewal needs that will be prioritized.
 This, however, has been significantly improved.

-The average age of the Board's schools is approximately 47 years old.
-The GECDSB has one of the oldest inventories of schools across the province.
+The average age of the Board's schools is approximately 48 years old.
+The GECDSB has one of the oldest inventories of schools across the province, yet improving.
 Older schools often require costly upgrades to meet the learning needs of students, as well as current building codes.
 These facilities typically require ongoing maintenance, which adds to the cost of operation.
 It must be noted that the GECDSB has been extremely fortunate to receive funding for a new James L. Dunn Public School, a new K-12 school in Kingsville, a new Legacy Oak Trail Public School, a new North Star High School, a new school in the Tecumseh area, a new consolidated Eastview Horizon Public School, an addition to Queen Elizabeth, and a new childcare at Essex Public School.
 Funds for a new elementary school between Belle River PS and Lakeshore Discovery PS has been approved by the Ministry.
 Further, a new seven room addition at Legacy Oak Trail PS and an eight room new addition at Northwood PS have also been approved by the Ministry.
 The new builds are replacing buildings with very high FCIs, renewal needs, and aging infrastructures.
 Once constructed, the average FCI and age of our buildings will be significantly decreased, as will surplus space.
-The new schools and additions will significantly lessen the number of portables required.
+The new schools and additions will lessen the number of portables required in most cases.